 Under the federal law, Medicare and Medicaid have separate EHR incentive programs.
 Eligible Professionals may register to participate in either the Medicare or Medicaid EHR Incentive Programs, but not both.
-Eligible Professionals may change their EHR Incentive Program election once, switching between Medicare and Medicaid, but the change in election must occur on or before December 31, 2014.
-All Eligible Professionals must be Wisconsin Medicaid-enrolled in order to participate in the Wisconsin Medicaid EHR Incentive Program.
+Eligible Professionals may change their EHR Incentive Program election once, switching between Medicare and Medicaid, but the change in election must have occurred on or before December 31, 2014.
+All Eligible Professionals must be Wisconsin Medicaid-enrolled in order to participate in the Wisconsin Medicaid EHR Incentive Program in a given Program Year.
 Eligible Professionals may participate in only one state's Medicaid EHR Incentive Program.
 Eligible Professionals should apply for EHR payments from the state with which they do most of their business.

-Eligible Professionals must first register with the R&A (Medicare and Medicaid Electronic Health Record Incentive Program Registration and Attestation System).
+Eligible Professionals must first register through the CMS (Centers for Medicare and Medicaid Services) R&A (Medicare and Medicaid Electronic Health Record Incentive Program Registration and Attestation System) system.
 Eligible Professionals may then apply with the Wisconsin Medicaid EHR Incentive Program.
 All Wisconsin Medicaid EHR Incentive Program applications will be submitted through the secure Provider area of the ForwardHealth Portal.